EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ColorExtractorToList.md

     </div>
 </div>

 Firstly, install [Gimc]() according to your operating system, then go to Filters > G'MIC-Qt.
 Search for and select the “colormap” option.
 There are a few features this option has but the pertinent one is the "custom" setting.
-Shown below is the result of downsampling the example image using this method, and the colormap as shown in gimp:
+Shown below is the result of downsampling the example image to 16 colors using this method:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">